Kennv02/osticket-postinst/README.md

 - To create a user, go to:
 - Agent Panel -> Users -> Add a user
 - Add a superficial email address and a name.
-In this example, I went with Ken and ken@usmail.co
+In this example, I went with Ken and ken@usmail.com
 - Once the missing information is filled, click Add User.
 </p>
 <br />